michalPradzynski/JetBrains-Academy-Projects/README.md

 # JetBrains-Academy-Projects
-Here I am uploading my final scripts for the completed projects in the Python Developer path from the JetBrains Academy.
+Here I am uploading my final scripts for the completed projects in the Python Developer path from JetBrains Academy.